vigna/rust-dev-guidelines/README.md

 - Test functions should be named `test_` followed by a brief description of the feature tested, e.g., `test_long_input`.
-If a source file contains tests for more than one structure, the test functions should be named `test_` followed by a disambiguating suffix—for example, the name of the structure.
+If a source file contains tests for more than one structure, the test functions might sport a disambiguating suffix after `test_`—for example, the name of the structure.

 - Assertions in tests must sport first the actual value, and then the expected value.
 For example,